FishOfPitt116/MyCourseBuilder/README.md

 # PittCourseHelper
 Our Project for the 2022 SteelHacks Hackathon Competition.

+## Authors
+- Caleb Tsai
+- Justin Henry
+- Robbie Fishel
-Members: Caleb Tsai, Justin Henry, Robbie Fishel, Kenny Zhang
+- Kenny Zhang

 ## Set-Up
 To develop/test the original app with vanilla JS and python:

 1. To enter venv: `source .steelHacksVENV/bin/activate`